Onther-Tech/economics/Tokamaklayer2.md

 Based on the figure above, at first, MEV is zero because there are no users.
 As the popularity of the layer 2 protocols grows, more people come to networks, which leads to more MEV opportunities.
 Interestingly, MEV increases very fast until it reaches roll-up fees.
 It is because sequencers can actively pursue MEV transactions with monopoly power.

 However, once MEV exceeds roll-up fees, the deceleration begins.
-Sequencers start to worry about whether MEV activity seriously erodes the common goods.
-Crossing the ‘red-line’ would mean users’ departure from protocols.
+Sequencers start to worry about whether MEV activity seriously erodes the common good.
+Crossing the ‘red line’ would mean users’ departure from protocols.
 The competition based on partial homogeneity works this time.
 <br/>
 <br/>